mrfrank-ofc/mrfrank-ofc/README.md

 ### About Me

-I'm passionate about Web Development, Data Science, and Game Development and I love using technology to create innovative solutions that solve real-world problems.
+I'm Darrell Mucheri aka Mr Frank OFC passionate about Web Development, Data Science, and Game Development and I love using technology to create innovative solutions that solve real-world problems.
 I have experience working on Web Development and I'm always eager to learn new skills.

 If you're interested in my professional experience and skills, you can check out my resume.